Sahil-x-boop/studiora-study-sphere/README.md

-# Welcome to your Lovable project
+# Welcome to our project

-## Project info

 **URL**: https://lovable.dev/projects/69874d25-6bc2-4d57-a368-f031c845b8be

 ## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/69874d25-6bc2-4d57-a368-f031c845b8be) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**